Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 Once you've initialized a [CosmosClient][ref_cosmosclient], you can interact with the primary resource types in Cosmos DB:

 * [Database][ref_database]: A Cosmos DB account can contain multiple databases.
 When you create a database, you specify the API you'd like to use when interacting with its documents: SQL, MongoDB, Gremlin, Cassandra, or Azure Table.
-Use the [Database][ref_database] object to manage its containers.
+Use the [DatabaseClient][ref_database] object to manage its containers.

 * [Container][ref_container]: A container is a collection of JSON documents.
-You create (insert), read, update, and delete items in a container by using methods on the [Container][ref_container] object.
+You create (insert), read, update, and delete items in a container by using methods on the [ContainerClient][ref_container] object.

 * [Item][ref_item]: An Item is the dictionary-like representation of a JSON document stored in a container.
 Each Item you add to a container must include an `id` key with a value that uniquely identifies the item within the container.